DiscipleTools/disciple-tools-theme/README.md

 ## Origin

 Disciple.Tools was started out of a need for a simple, low-cost, highly distributable CRM.
-Most other CRMs charge per user and are too expensive for to be used by small volunteer teams.
+Most other CRMs charge per user and are too expensive to be used by small volunteer teams.

 ## Contribution